nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Sort contacts**
+**Use case: Sort patient contacts**

 **MSS**

-1. User requests to sort contacts.
+1. User requests to sort patient contacts.
 2. User inputs the sort command.
-3. MediContact sorts the displayed list of contacts by appointments.
+3. MediContact sorts the displayed list of patient contacts by appointments.

 **Extensions**

 - 2a.
-No contact with appointment dates found.
+No patient contact with appointment dates found.

     - 2a1.
 MediContact shows an error message.
     - 2a2.
-MediContact sorts the contacts alphabetically.
+MediContact sorts the patient contacts alphabetically.

       Use case ends.

+- 2b.
+More than one patient contact have the same appointment dates.

+    - 2b1.
+MediContact sorts the patient contacts having same appointment dates alphabetically.

+    Use case ends.

 **Use case: View note**

 **MSS**

-1. User requests to list patients.
+1. User requests to list patient contacts.
-2. MediContact shows a list of patients.
+2. MediContact shows a list of patient contacts.
 3. User requests to view a patient's note.
 4. User inputs the view command with index or full name of the patient.
 5. MediContact shows the patient's contact with the note.